tardate/LittleArduinoProjects/SDR/RtlSdrDongle/README.md

 Cheap SDR dongles?
-Apparently it all started when a bunch of folks (Antti Palosaari, Eric Fry and Osmocom) found that the signal I/Q data could be accessed directly from the RealTek RTL2832U digital TV tuner chip, allowing it to be turned into a wideband software defined radio receiver with just a little extra hardware and softare.
+Apparently it all started when a bunch of folks (Antti Palosaari, Eric Fry and Osmocom) found that the signal I/Q data could be accessed directly from the Realtek RTL2832U digital TV tuner chip, allowing it to be turned into a wideband software defined radio receiver with just a little extra hardware and softare.

 Combined with a tuner front-end (commonly the Rafael Micro R820T2) in a USB dongle package with dinky antenna,